Pre-Book eCA & avoid last-minute rush

 • Investments done in the National Pension Scheme help investors create a retirement corpus.
 The created corpus can then be used to avail of annuity pay-outs when the individual retires

-• Contributions to the National Pension Scheme can be done till the individual attains 65 years of age
+• Contributions to the National Pension Scheme can be made till the individual attains 60 years of age

 • Contributions to the scheme are mandatory for specified employees of the Central Government.
 However, for the general public, the contribution is voluntary

-• To become eligible to claim an income tax deduction on the contributions to the National Pension Scheme, the investor should initially contribute a minimum of INR 500 at the time of registration.
+• To become eligible to claim an income tax deduction on the contributions to the National Pension Scheme, the investor should initially contribute a minimum of INR 500 at the time of registration for Tier I and INR 1000 for Tier II.
 Subsequently, the minimum amount should be INR 500 per contribution and INR 1000 in one financial year towards the Tier I Account

-• Since equity investments are allowed, investors can grow their retirement corpus in trend with the economic growth
+• Since equity investments are allowed, investors can grow their retirement corpus in trend with economic growth.

 Here are the salient features of the Atal Pension Yojana for you to know –